DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

    including the parts that are specific to running tests that use chromedriver and WebDriverTestBase.

-8. Download a near-current 8.x version of the Mayo theme to the /themes directory in your test site (for instance, if the current version is 8.x-1.15, get 8.x-1.14).
+8. If Composer didn't already install it, download a near-current 8.x version of the Mayo theme to the /themes directory in your test site (for instance, if the current version is 8.x-1.3, get 8.x-1.2).
 It is used for some of the screenshots. https://www.drupal.org/project/mayo

 9. Do the same for a near-current version of the Admin Toolbar module